denis villeneuve books

 The Montreal Massacre - 1990

-The Montreal Massacre by Louise Malette and Marie Chalouh examines the tragic 1989 École Polytechnique massacre, where 14 women were murdered by Marc Lépine.
-The book explores misogyny, societal impacts, and feminist perspectives, analyzing the event’s significance in Canada’s fight against gender-based violence and the need for systemic change.
+The Montreal Massacre by Louise Malette examines the 1989 École Polytechnique tragedy, where 14 women were killed.
+Exploring misogyny and societal impacts, it analyzes the event’s role in Canada’s fight against gender-based violence.
+Through feminist perspectives, it underscores the need for systemic change to address and prevent such tragedies.

 Stories of Your Life - 1998